 - In a mixing bowl, add the yeast to the water and stir.

 - Add half the flour, and work with a fork until the mixture is smooth, no lumps.

 - Add the salt, and half the remaining flour, and keep stirring till you have a smooth mixture again.

 - Add the remaining flour, and begin kneading with your hand.
 When the flour is absorbed, add the olive oil (if using) and continue to knead until no longer sticky.

 - Empty the dough onto a work surface (wood is best) and continue kneading for 5-6 minutes.

 - Cover and let the dough rest for 3-5 minutes to relax.

-- Transfer to a lightly floured surface and knead for several minutes until smooth.
-If necessary repeat this step on more time.
+- Transfer to a lightly floured surface and fold for several minutes until smooth.
+If necessary (your dough is not smooth enough) you can repeat this step one or two more times.
 You know the dough is ready when it's smooth, and when you can press your finger into it and it bounces back into shape.